Ben8282/password/README.md

-the main.py and main.cpp the main script of the code just main.py being the python version and main.cpp being the cpp version and the guessv1 is just something random we decided to add and it was coded in cpp
+all the files titled main is the main program the reason theres so many is that it is just the same code in differnt languages and the guessv1 is just something random we decided to add and it was coded in cpp